norouzi/hdml/README.md

 HDML
 ====

-An implementation of "Hamming Distance Metric Learning" method by M. Norouzi, D. Fleet, and R. Salakhutdinov, NIPS 2012.
+Start from START.m

+This is an implementation of "Hamming Distance Metric Learning, NIPS 2012" method.
+Some of the files might be missing.
+Please let me know if you have any problems.